 Your favorite banana bread, packed into a portable muffin, with added soft texture and sweet flavor all without gluten, dairy or eggs!
+These gluten free vegan banana muffins will because your breakfast go-to!

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SilkSipToSpoon #CollectiveBias